hotNipi/node-red-dashboard-2-ui-gauge-linear/README.md

 * **Unit** - If `msg.ui_update.unit` is present and contains a string then that string will be displayed in the units field in the gauge.
 * **Ticks** - If `msg.ui_update.ticks` contains an array then that will be used to override all ticks.
 The format of the tick in the array is same as for min and max. `[{value:10},{value:30}]` or `[{value:10,label:"Ten"}]`
 * **ZeroCrossColors** - If `msg.ui_update.zeroCrossColors` contains an array then that will be used to override colros when gauge mode is Cross Zero.
 Two colors must be defined in array representing colors for negative and positive  `["red","green"]`
+* **Icon** - If `msg.ui_update.icon` is present and contains a icon name as string then gauge changes the icon.
+Note that you can not change the icon if you didn't configure the gauge to have icon.

 ### CSS overrides